 Complete Children's Guide

 Real Money is Freedom

 It is anonymous and invisible.
-Secure and hide it well; and, be discreet.
+Secure it well.

+Complete Children's Guide